Amman 1 Day Itinerary

 A view from the Arab Tower Hotel

-We had the opportunity to test two accommodations in different locations in Amman, and our choice goes to the first one.
+We had the opportunity to test two accommodations in different locations in Amman, and our choice was the first one.
 Both addresses are very accessible in terms of value for money.